Frequently Asked Questions

 No. Only a person with a Doctor of Jurisprudence may teach a property tax law course.
 A person who has attained a Doctor of Jurisprudence and has five years of experience in property tax law and currently is involved in the practice or administration of property tax law is exempt from the trainee instructor requirements.

-- Is an approved instructor required to teach the 7-hour USPAP refresher course?
+- Is an approved instructor required to teach the USPAP refresher course?

-Instructor evaluations are not required for the 7-hour USPAP refresher used for continuing education purposes.
+Instructor evaluations are not required for the USPAP refresher because it is a continuing education program.
 Instructor evaluations are required for 15-hour USPAP course used for certification.

 - How does adding a topic to my approval list affect the expiration date?